ZFMK/Labels-and-Imports-for-DiversityWorkbench/ImportSchedules/GBOL/README.md

 # German Barcode of Life (GBOL)

-Collection sheet for the GBOL project
+Collection sheet used for the GBOL project

 - Collection specimen entries are already present in DiversityCollection
 - Import schedule attaches data via merge/update